ShashiKiranMR/CS-7641-ML-Project/README.md

 - Ka Lok Ng

 ## Introduction
-The number of paper submissions in ML conferences is on the rise and outpacing the availability of good reviewers to evaluate them.
-Having a reliable way to quantify a paper's quality in terms of probability of acceptance could allow one to better allocate the papers among reviewers while also having a better metric for desk rejection of poor-quality papers.
-Additionally, such a model could also be used to aid authors to instantly evaluate and subsequently improve their paper’s chances of acceptance.
-Self-evaluation could also discourage authors from submitting poor-quality papers, hence leading to better quality paper submissions overall.
-Hence, such a model could have double benefits in terms of supporting the scientific community.

-Besides the hard-to-measure aspects such as the novelty and the quality of research, many other measurable factors play a vital role in the paper review process.
-Good presentation is necessary for reviewers to appreciate the papers.
-The popularity of the paper's research sub-domain may also affect its acceptance.

 The number of paper submissions in ML conferences has outpaced the capacity of reviewers.
 Since there is no reliable metric to quantify the possibility of acceptance of a paper in advance, many papers often get rejected due to a hasty submission with low quality or interest mismatch to reviewers or a target conference.
 We propose a machine learning project that enables authors to self-evaluate the quality of their papers in acceptance probability based on prior submissions to some top-tier ML conferences and their corresponding reviews.